Terms and Conditions

 (c) is obtained from a third party in circumstances where the recipient has no reason to believe that there has been a breach of an obligation of confidentiality.

-11.4 The restrictions in this Clause 11 do not apply to the extent that any Confidential Information is required to be disclosed by any law or regulation, by any judicial or governmental order or request, or pursuant to disclosure requirements relating to the listing of the stock of the Provider on any recognised stock exchange.
+12.4 The restrictions in this Clause 12 do not apply to the extent that any Confidential Information is required to be disclosed by any law or regulation, by any judicial or governmental order or request, or pursuant to disclosure requirements relating to the listing of Our stock on any recognised stock exchange.

-12.1 Each party shall comply with the Data Protection Laws with respect to the processing of the Customer Personal Data.
+13.1 Each party shall comply with the Data Protection Laws with respect to the processing of Your Personal Data.

-12.2 The Customer warrants to the Provider that it has the legal right to disclose all Personal Data that it does in fact disclose to the Provider under or in connection with the Agreement.
+13.2 You warrant to Us that You have the legal right to disclose all Personal Data that You do in fact disclose to Us under or in connection with the Agreement.

-12.3 The Customer shall only supply to the Provider, and the Provider shall only process, in each case under or in relation to the Agreement:
+13.3 You shall only supply to Us, and We shall only process, in each case under or in relation to the Agreement:

 (a) the Personal Data of data subjects falling within the categories specified in Section 1 of Schedule 2 (Data processing information); and